JIP33: Standardization of equipment and packages

 - Gate/check valves

 - Subsea tree configuration

-For further information, please see JIP33 Standardisation of equipment specifications for procurement slide package.
+For further information, please see JIP33 Standardisation of equipment specifications for procurement slide package or poster.